RonPieket/BinaryRelations/README.md

 interchangeable if you swap the left and the right side, we ignore many-to-one.
 You won’t need it, as will become clear later.

-One way to describe what this library does is that it is like a hash table with a reverse lookup.
-A one-to-one is just that.
-Things get a littlemore involved with one-to-many, and many-to-many.

 Real world examples
 -------------------